porkie02/trakt/README.md

 For example Cloudbox uses /mnt/local/Media/Movies/Sci-Fi/

 For PTS/PG it will be have to be a local path that Plex can see which im not 100% on but maybe something like /mnt/Movies/Sci-Fi

+Do one recipe at a time and when it pops up in plex edit it and remove from dashboard, disable thumbnails, disable cinema trailers and finally diable collections.
+When creating new libs with receipes it will trigger a scan but its quite quick and doesnt effect anything else being ading with PAS.